MathemagicalDevelopment/myconet/README.md

 You will need to create a new secret in order to create the RDS Proxy logged in as the master account

 Wallah, we can connect to the database.

+#### Create dev database

+`CREATE DATABASE dev;`

+#### Create profiles table

+`USE dev;`

+`CREATE TABLE profiles(
+    profile_id varchar(70) PRIMARY KEY
+    name varchar(40)
+    image varchar
+    avatar varchar
+    created_at timestamp
+    updated_at timestamp
+    last_login timestamp
+);`

+Now that we've created the profiles table we want to create a lambda function to trigger when the user authenticates.

+The lambda function will take the generated cognito id and create a new row in the profiles table.

+The users sign up flow is as follows:
+- user creates account (creates cognito ID which triggers the creation of a new profiles row for this user account)
+- user verifies email address
+- user sent to page: /complete-profile
+- user adds avatar image, profile image, creates their handle and their name.
+Handle cannot be changed.